 My classical yoga training from the Santa Barbara Yoga Center (mainly through Erich Schiffmann) is based on Iyengar's teachings, which emphasize strength, precision, and healing.
 My other main yogic influence is Ashtanga, based on constant movement, powerful breath, and personal transformation through wringing out the body/mind/spirit.
 I've also studied with Paul Grilley, Sarah Powers, Lisa Walford, and Cherie Clampett.

-You could choose to come to Human Being Training events for the great yoga-based workout alone, or open your heart and mind to experiences and information that might take you into unknown and wonderful new territories.
+I hope you can open your heart and mind to experiences and information that might take you into unknown and wonderful new territories.
 It's a Rabbit Hole for sure.
-You should probably come.
+You should probably go.

 And introducing Frank, the latest guy to come onboard at HBT!
 He's the official mascot, and his main job is to remind everyone (including me) how not-serious everything really is.
 Frank talks to people without words, which can bog us down.
 He says, "Hey, be yourself!
 We love weird around here.
 You totally belong." :)